 Making this air fryer calamari really couldn't be easier.
 So if you enjoy calamari, don't be intimidated to make it yourself at home.
 Here's how you can make it!

 First, you'll want to soak the calamari rings in some milk.
-This helps to tenderize the rings, as the lactic acid in the milk tenderizes the muscle fibers of the calamari.
-You can try using almond milk with a squeeze of lemon juice to make a dairy-free buttermilk.
-I think this will work as well.
+This helps to tenderize the rings, as the lactic acid in the milk tenderizes the muscle fibres of the calamari.
+You can also use a dairy-free milk.
 Let that sit for at least one hour (longer if you have time).

 Once that's done, it's time to get your breading station ready.
 In a large bowl, add your flour, arrowroot and spices, salt and pepper and mix well to combine.

-Preheat your air fryer to 375ºF for a few minutes so it's nice and hot.
+Preheat your air fryer to 380ºF for a few minutes so it's nice and hot.

 Now, take one calamari ring from the milk and shake off any excess.